 Be Extra Diligent About Oral Hygiene With Braces

-In many ways, brushing your teeth with your braces on is going to be similar to the way you brushed your teeth before you had braces.
+In many ways, brushing your teeth with braces is going to be similar to the way you brushed your teeth before you had braces.
 The ideal toothbrush for braces will have soft bristles and a small head.
-It should feel comfortable in your hand and fit in your mouth without trouble.
+It should feel comfortable in your hand and fit in your mouth without trouble..
 You'll also want to use a fluoride toothpaste to protect against cavities.

-Since you are likely to clean your teeth more often when you have braces, you might find that you need to replace your toothbrush more frequently.
+Since you will likely clean your teeth more often when you have braces, you might find that you need to replace your toothbrush more frequently.
 It's time for a new toothbrush when the bristles on your current one are worn out or starting to lean to the sides.